Monogramm/taiga-contrib-ldap-auth-ext/README.md

     There should already be a commented block hinting that you can do this (just with a different path).
 You can delete this block, or, alternatively, place the file at the path given there and just remove the `# `.

 2. Create a folder `custom-front` next to the `docker-compose.yml` file
 3. In this folder, create a file `conf.override.json`.
-The contents of the file are collapsed below.
+The contents of the file are below.

 #### `custom-front/conf.override.json`